-FST 100 Introduction to Foodservice Industry

-This course is designed to develop an understanding of the foodservice industry, its terminology, mathematics, and measurements.
+C-L-SHC FST 100 Introduction to Foodservice Industry 3-0-3 This course is designed to develop an understanding of the foodservice industry, its terminology, mathematics, and measurements.
 Emphasis is placed on employability skills, vocabulary, and culinary math including fractions, ratio and proportion, and percents.
 Upon completion, students should be able to identify career paths, convert recipes, and differentiate standard measurements.
 This course is restricted to the Foodservice Technology program and is approvable for offering only at designated Department of Correction facilities.

-FST 101 Quantity Baking I
+FST 101 Quantity Baking I 1-4-3

-Corequisites: FST 103 or CUL 110

-This course introduces fundamental concepts, skills, and techniques in quantity baking.
+Corequisites: FST 103 or CUL 110 This course introduces fundamental concepts, skills, and techniques in quantity baking.
 Topics include yeast and quick breads, cookies, cakes, and other baked goods.
 Upon completion, students should be able to prepare and evaluate baked products.
-This course is restricted to the Foodservice Technology program and is approvable for offering only at designated Department of Correction facilities.
+This course is restricted to the Foodservice designated Department of Correction facilities.